Azure-Samples/azure-ai-content-understanding-python/docs/set_env_for_training_data_and_reference_doc.md

 # Set Environment Variables for Training Data and Reference Documents in Pro Mode

-The folders [document_training](../data/document_training/) and [field_extraction_pro_mode](../data/field_extraction_pro_mode) contain manually labeled data used for training and reference documents in Pro mode as quick samples.
+The folders [document_training](../data/document_training/) and [field_extraction_pro_mode](../data/field_extraction_pro_mode) contain manually labeled data used for training data in Standard mode and reference documents in Pro mode as quick samples.
 Before using these knowledge source files, you need an Azure Storage blob container to store them.
-Follow the steps below to prepare your data environment:
+Please follow the steps below to prepare your data environment:

 1. **Create an Azure Storage Account:**
    If you don’t already have one, follow the guide to [create an Azure Storage Account](https://aka.ms/create-a-storage-account).